-Run by the Cancer Patients Foundation, Look Good Feel Better workshops help women, men and teens better cope with the appearance-related side-effects caused by cancer treatment.
-The workshops include sessions on skincare techniques to alleviate symptoms including dryness and sallowness; make-up tips to help patients deal with concealing redness and drawing on eyebrows; and advice on headwear including scarf styling and wig selection.
-Each participant receives a Confidence Kit, full of skincare and cosmetic products that have been donated by the cosmetic industry to use as tools for application throughout the workshop.
+Face-to-face workshops: Group workshops covering skincare techniques to address common side-effects like dryness and sun sensitivity; makeup tips to help correct and conceal redness, sallowness, pigmentation and dark circles as well as techniques for drawing on eyebrows; and advice on headwear including scarf styling and wig selection.
+Each participant receives a Confidence Kit full of skincare and cosmetic products donated by the cosmetic industry, to use as tools for application throughout the workshop, and for continued use at home.

-In Australia, more than 120,000 people have participated in the program, which now offers approximately 1,000 workshops nationwide in more than 180 venues.
-The program relies on the support of 1,500 trained and certified cosmetic and hairdressing professionals who volunteer their time and expertise to help deliver workshops across Australia.
+The Look Good Feel Better program relies on the support of 800 trained professionals who volunteer their time and expertise to help deliver the program across Australia.

 Workshops are strictly non-medical, product-neutral and non-commercial, which means that volunteers and participants may not promote their own products, manufacturers or businesses during workshops.